af0liveira/alura-space/README.md

 To run the Alura Space application, you'll need to have Python, Django, and all required dependencies installed.
 You can do this by setting up a virtual environment with the required dependencies using either `conda` or `virtualenv`.

-You'll also need an Amazon S3 bucket for data storage on the cloud.
+You'll also need to set up a bucket on Amazon S3 for storing the image files.

+You can follow the steps below to have the application up and running.

 1. Clone the repository to your local machine.